Symptoms of pancreatic cancer

-Pancreatic cancer may not cause symptoms for a long time, and they may be vague to begin with.
+Pancreatic cancer may not cause symptoms for a long time and some people may have only one symptom.
 The most common symptoms are pain in the upper abdomen, weight loss, and jaundice.

 This often begins in the upper abdomen and sometimes spreads to the back.
 The pain may come and go or be there all the time.
 It may feel worse when you are lying down and be relieved by sitting up or bending forward